A

 Vistula it was a very marshy landscape, not very attractive to farming.

-over such high ground that farmer-herders moved and settled, in several
+over such high ground that , later in history, farmer-herders moved and

-waves, the last wave being Slavs pushing out the Balts.
-Other
+waves, the last wave being Slavs pushing out the Balts of an earlier

 expansions followed the central European highlands towards the region